White Chocolate Cake Pops

 I made these for my baby girl for her 18th birthday…

 I know these are like a novelty, and everybody seems to be on the cake pop train.
-If you know me, you’ll know I don’t really care about getting on trains – go here to see how once upon a time I made cake pops my very own.
+If you know me, you’ll know I don’t really care about getting on trains – go here to see how once upon a time I made cake pops of my very own.
 (Hint: Bourbon and bacon are both involved).

 One of the differences between typical cake pops and these is the fact that I added cookie dough to the mix.
 You may have to freeze them a few minutes longer so they hold their shape, but they’re worth it.